CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 TypeError: Cannot read property 'then' of undefined
 ```

-But we also get a test failure after a few seconds:
+And we also get a test failure after a few seconds:

 > CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
 No request ever occurred.